Marple railway station: Location

-The station is to the east of Marple, near Marple Bridge and close to Brabyns Park and the Peak Forest Canal.
-The A626 runs over a bridge next to the station and provides access to it.
-The next station towards Piccadilly is Romiley and the next towards Sheffield is Strines.
+The station is sited to the north-east of Marple, by Marple Bridge, Brabyns Park and the Peak Forest Canal.
+The A626 runs over a bridge next to the station and provides access to the town centre.

+Layout and facilities

-The station has two side platforms, each 153 yards long; platform 1 can only be reached by a footbridge (with lifts) over the tracks and platform 2 can be accessed from the ticket office.
+The station has two side platforms, each 153 yd long; platform 1 can only be reached by a footbridge, with lifts to enable step-free access, and platform 2 can be accessed directly from the ticket office.

 The ticket office is staffed during the day; there are benches, toilets and a waiting room on the platform.
-Passenger information systems include dot-matrix displays and an automated public-address system announce approaching services.
+Passenger information systems include dot-matrix displays and an automated public-address system announces approaching services.
 Timetable information posters are provided and help points allow passengers to contact railway staff.

-To the east of the station, there is a free car park and the nearest bus stops are 150 metres away on Brabyns Brow.
+To the east of the station, there is a car park and the nearest bus stops are 150 metres away on Brabyns Brow.
+Bus routes 383, 384 and 385, operated by Stagecoach Manchester, connect the station with Stockport town centre.

-In 2014/15, 455,470 entries and exits were recorded at the station, making it the sixth busiest within Stockport and the busiest on the Hope Valley Line after Manchester Piccadilly and Sheffield.
-This is a decrease from 475,192 in 2013/14, the first since 2009/10.